auramagi/swift-scoped-state/README.md

 #### Swift Concurrency

 An asynchronous sequence can provide later updates after an initial or synchronously fetched value.
+The sequence expression is evaluated whenever observation starts, and its task is cancelled when that observation ends.
 Concurrency connections require iOS 18, macOS 15, tvOS 18, watchOS 11, or visionOS 2.

 ```swift
 let message: Connection<Message> = .async(